 Read about a research project we funded into the influence of cortical neurodegenerative pathology on white matter integrity.

-Lead Investigator: Professor Johannes Attems
+Lead investigator: Professor Johannes Attems

-Institution: Newcastle University
+- Institution: Newcastle University

 The brain contains 'grey matter' and 'white matter'.
 Grey matter consists of the 'bodies' of nerve cells.
 White matter contains the connections between cells and different areas of the brain.
 Healthy white matter is essential for good communication between different brain regions.

-How will this benefit people with dementia?
+How will this help in the fight against dementia?